aragilar/dnd-flask/data/documentation/combat.md

 #### Ranged Attacks in Close Combat

-Aiming a ranged attack is more dificult when a foe is next to you.
+Aiming a ranged attack is more difficult when a foe is next to you.
 When you make a ranged attack with a weapon, a spell, or some other means, you have disadvantage on the attack roll if you are within 5 feet of a hostile creature who can see you and who isn't incapacitated.

 ### Melee Attacks